 On Tomasz Stanko's "Green Sky, Wasilewski transmits his penchant for enacting linearly expressed lyricism.
 Yet on Wasilewski's "Free-bop, one might think of pianist Keith Jarrett's Standards Trio by way of perky grooves and animated bop lines.
 In addition, Wasilewski and Kurkiewicz often engage in richly harmonic union choruses to coincide with contrapuntal maneuvers and much more.
 Either way, this superfine production reveals previously undetected niceties upon repeated listens.

-Free Combinations For Three Instruments;
+11. Free Combinations for Three Instruments;

-Trio Conversation (the end).
+13. Trio Coversation (the end).

-Personnel: Marcin Wasilewski: piano;
+Marcin Wasilewski, piano;

-Michal Miskiewicz: drums.
+Michal Miskiewicz, drums.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.